donders-research-data-management/rdm-jargon-authcache/README.md

 ## Why the extension is made?

 In the development of the DI-RDM system, we integrated the one-time password mechanism with iRODS using the PAM authentication.
-Users are required to sign-in via their own Identity Provider (IdP) to a CMS web-portal from which their valid one-time password can be retrieved.
+Users are required to sign-in via their own Identity Provider (IdP) to a CMS web-portal from which a valid one-time password can be retrieved.
 With the one-time password, users authenticate via a data transfer interface (e.g. `iput/iget`, `WebDAV`, `RESTful`) for accessing data in the repository.
 By this approach, we ensure users to be validated via trusted identity providers, before they start accessing the data.

 This approach works fine with `icommands` given that once the user is authenticated once, a token is stored in `$HOME/.irods/.irodsA`.
 During the lifetime of the token, it will be reused for sub-sequent `icommands` without the need to re-authenticate the user again.